soodoku/humor/README.md

 14. Why do Java developers wear glasses?
     Because they don’t C#.

+15. Can the location of my bathroom be considered my “I pee address?”

 #### Hindi

 1. what did swaroopnakha wish ravan on rakhi?